 If we were to do only rides with all six virtues, we’d rarely get on our bikes.
 So I include rides that have missing virtues but make up for that in the other ones.
 On such rides, I’ll warn you about the missing virtue(s).
 Bull Creek Flats Rd., in the Avenue of the Giants ride, for example, has a lousy road surface but it’s through old-growth Redwoods, for god’s sake.

 So that’s what you’ve got here.
-Eighty-six rides around California and Oregon, each one a destination ride, worth getting in your car and driving to the area just to do.
+Eighty-eight rides around California and Oregon, each one a destination ride, worth getting in your car and driving to the area just to do.
 And nothing but.

 1. Mapmyride consistently underestimates elevation gain totals.
-Comparing their figures to repeated riding with an elevation-recording bike computer, I’d say any elevation gain total on one of our ride maps is about 60% of what you can expect to encounter.
+Comparing their figures to repeated riding with an elevation-recording bike computer, I’d say any elevation gain total on one of our ride maps is about 70% of what you can expect to encounter.
 There is a 15-mile ride near Placerville (that isn’t in our list) where Mapmyride says the gain is 1770 ft., and when I got to the end of it my computer read over 4000 ft. of gain!
-Not a thing any of us can do about this except to go in without rigid expectations.
+There isn’t anything any of us can do about this except to go in without rigid expectations.
 I’ve left Mapmyride’s numbers alone unless I mention otherwise.

 2. To interact with any of the Mapmyride maps and elevation profiles, click on the bold-face ride title in the upper left corner just above the map.
 At the moment (and these things change), this will display a larger version of the map with no visible ride route.
 If you then click on the “full screen” icon (black square in upper R corner of map with arrows pointing to all 4 corners), you’ll load a fully functional map with ride route and (larger) elevation profile.
 Putting the cursor on the elevation profile will produce a red dot which you can move around to determine the elevation of any point on the map, the distance or elevation difference between any two points on the map, and so forth.